Batch ETL vs Streaming ETL: The Only Guide You Need

 Using Skyvia Data Flow to Load Salesforce Data to Azure SQL Database 4

-6. Drag the Contacts.* to Result Fields box, then click Apply.
+5. Drag the Contacts* to the Result Fields box, then click Apply.

 Using Skyvia Data Flow to Load Salesforce Data to Azure SQL Database 5